No Sequel Planned for "Frozen"

-We learned working with Jen on "Wreck-It Ralph" that she was a wonderful collaborator with tremendous energy, passion and creativity.
+We learned when working with Jen on "Wreck-It Ralph" that she was a wonderful collaborator with tremendous energy, passion, and creativity.
 And, of course, she has a female voice.
 But with all the women who work at Disney Animation, we had a perfect, built-in research group, and we asked them to share their own experiences that would fuel telling this story.

 The composers Robert Lopez and Kristen Anderson-Lopez have said that the song "Let It Go" was one of the first songs they wrote that actually made it into the movie.

 You don't always know that the first version of something is going to be something that defines a character so well.
 In this case, the lyrics were so clear about expressing who Elsa is emotionally and her trials and tribulations, it was clarifying in terms of who this character was and what she is confronting.

 There are 85 million views of the English-language version of the song on YouTube.
 People are so emotionally invested in what she's experiencing and how she's expressing it -- everybody can identify with something they have in their life that is equivalent to that.

 Ironically, the first trailers downplayed the music.
 Were you concealing that Frozen is a musical?

 In the first presentation of the film through our marketing, we wanted to appeal to as broad an audience as possible.
 We love to set our films up so audiences discover something new in the film, something they weren't expecting.